-Prolotherapy, also referred to as regenerative injection therapy and proliferation therapy, refers to a procedure performed to strengthen the lax or injured ligaments by injecting proliferating agents/sclerosing solutions directly into torn or stretched ligaments.
+Prolotherapy, also referred to as regenerative injection therapy, joint sclerotherapy, and proliferation therapy, as well as a therapy called prolozone, refers to a procedure performed to strengthen the lax or injured ligaments by injecting proliferating agents/sclerosing solutions directly into torn or stretched ligaments.
 The mild inflammatory response that is created by the injection promotes growth of new ligament or tendon fibers, resulting in a tightening of the weakened area.
+The goal of prolotherapy is to promote tissue repair or growth by prompting the release of growth factors, such as cytokines, or by increasing the effectiveness of existing circulating growth factors.
+The mechanism of action is not well-understood but may involve local irritation and/or cell lysis.
 It is proposed that additional treatments of prolotherapy, over a period of a few weeks, allow a gradual buildup of tissue to restore the original strength to the area and may relieve pain.

 Prolotherapy may involve a single or a series of injections of the proliferating agent, which are often diluted with a local anesthetic.
 Agents used for prolotherapy include zinc sulfate, psyllium seed oil, combinations of dextrose; glycerin; and phenol or dextrose alone.
 Polidocanol and sodium morrhuate, vascular sclerosants, have also been used to sclerose areas of high intratendinous blood flow associated with tendinopathies.